How to Track X (Twitter) Mentions? [2025]

 • @username

 When a post contains the @username’s handle in its text, that is a mention in its purest form.
-These serve to tag other accounts.
+These serve to tag other users.

 Ah, and remember – if you include multiple @usernames in your post, all of those people will see your post in their Notifications tab.
 Your “tweet” can include as many mentions as you can add within a character limit.